 We are developing methods to apply controlled forces and measure cellular forces in a developing living organism.
 We combine these methods with state-of-the-art 3D high-resolution live imaging, Drosophila genetic and quantitative modelling to understand the mechanisms regulating the contraction, the spreading and fusion of biological tissues.

 - We are developing new methodologies to induce and measure cellular forces in vivo.

-- We are developing new quantitative models to describe acto-myosin cytoskeleton activity driving tissue remodelling.
-We found that the fundamental property of acto-myosin turnover can underlie the generation of apical cell surface oscillations as observed in vivo (see figure 1 and Dierkes et al., 2014).
+- We are developing quantitative models to describe acto-myosin cytoskeleton activity driving tissue remodeling.
+We found that the fundamental property of acto-myosin turnover can underlie the generation of apical cell surface oscillations as observed in vivo (see Dierkes et al., 2014).

 - We are describing new mechanisms regulating the coordinated spreading of biological tissues during development.

 - We are designing methods to extract 3D epithelium architecture for the understanding of epithelial fold formation.

 - We are developing tools and models to understand the principles underlying nuclear architecture in interphase and mitosis during neural cell development.
 (In collaboration with M. Mendoza and M. Lakadamyali, ICFO)